wlaa41/Web-App-DevOps-Project/README.md

 #### Networking Setup

-The foundation of our e-commerce application's infrastructure on Azure is laid out using Terraform, an Infrastructure as Code (IaC) tool, which enables us to define, provision, and manage the cloud infrastructure using configuration files.
+The foundation of our  application's infrastructure on Azure is laid out using Terraform, an Infrastructure as Code (IaC) tool, which enables us to define, provision, and manage the cloud infrastructure using configuration files.
 Below are the steps and components involved in setting up the networking infrastructure for our application.

 ### Networking with Terraform on Azure

 #### Prerequisites

-Before proceeding, ensure that you have the Azure CLI installed and configured with the necessary permissions to create and manage Azure resources.
+- Terraform v0.14+
+- Azure CLI or Azure PowerShell Module
+- An Azure subscription and tenant
+- Azure Key Vault set up with service principal credentials stored as secrets

+### Modules Overview
+- **Networking Module**: Sets up the required networking infrastructure, including the virtual network (VNet), subnets for control plane and worker nodes, and network security group (NSG) rules for secure access.
+- **AKS Cluster Module**: Provisions the AKS cluster with specified Kubernetes version, DNS prefix, and integrates with the networking module to place the cluster in the created VNet and subnets.
+Also, it uses Azure Key Vault to securely retrieve the service principal credentials needed for AKS.

 ### Resource Group